uh1 1

 End Sub

-Notice that each row that contained “Mavs” in the team column has now been hidden.
+Notice that each row that contained “Mavs” in the team column (Column A) has been successfully hidden by the conditional VBA script.

-If we’d like, we can create the following macro to unhide all rows:
+You can use the following macro to unhide all rows across the active sheet:

 Sub UnhideRows()